neurocline/neurocline.github.io/_posts/2015-05-01-using-jekyll.markdown

 The DevKit download can be found on the [ruby-installer.org][ruby-installer] page.
 I grabbed the [DevKit-mingw64-32][ruby-devkit-2.1.0] installer that matched my Ruby install.
 It's not really an installer, it's a self-unpacking archive.
 Unpack it to its permanent home - I have a C:/Dev folder that I put development tools into, so it went into C:/Dev/RubyDevKit.
+Don't let it unpack to its default location, which is into a temp folder.

+Once you've unpacked it, you need to install it - I think all this does is write magic entries into your Ruby folder.
+The default action should find your Ruby folder, but you can double-check by looking at config.yml after you run dk.rb init.

+{% highlight bash %}
+> ruby dk.rb init
+> ruby dk.rb install
+{% endhighlight %}

+Note that on one machine, DevKit didn't install cleanly for some reason - e.g. gem install... failed with a "install DevKit, please".
+I rebooted and that didn't fix it, but then I reinstalled DevKit again (ruby dk.rb install), and this time it worked.
+I don't know if the reboot was necessary, but I have a vague memory of being prompted to reboot after installing Ruby on a different machine.
+I'll try to reproduce that at some point.

 ## Install Jekyll